 Note

 If required, you can also send the change request back to the HR administrator for further details.
 In this case, it is recommended to add a comment explaining your decision.
 The HR administrator can then either adapt the change request and resubmit it for approval, or cancel it.

-Note
+Caution

 Cases might exist for which no rule for indirect valuation of the pay component has been configured upon changes performed to the pay scale group and/or pay scale level in the Job Information section.
-In this case, the existing pay components might have been deleted upon the change in job information and you see in the Compensation Information section the values strikethrough.
+In this case, the existing pay components might have been deleted upon the change in job information and in the Compensation Information section you see the values strikethrough.
 In this case, you might inform the HR administrator that he/she needs to adapt the compensation information manually after the approval process is finished.

 Note

-In case email is configured and the email addresses of the employee’s HR Business Partner is maintained in the system, he or she receives an automatic email about the workflow item needing his or her attention.
+In order that the employee’s HR Business Partner receives an automatic email about the workflow item, email needs to be configured in the system and the email address of the employee’s HR Business Partner has been maintained in his or her contact information.

 Processing Approved Promotion Request